ylynfatt/elcodi-docs/bundles/CartBundle/order.rst

 Order states
 ------------

 A default set of states is defined by the bundle configuration.
-Along with the states definition, a workflow of valid transitions can be configured which tell to which state each of them can be brought.
+Along with the states definition, a workflow of valid transitions can be configured which tells to which state each of them can be brought.
 The ``OrderManager::checkOrderLineCanChangeToState()`` method validates state changes.

 The following is the default statuses configuration: